himurali/roxo-eleventy/src/portfolio/process.md

 pic credits:  theartcareerproject.com

 ***
 1. **Over 200 designers**, will participate in the event.
-2.**Over 100 design colleges**, relevant national and regional design schools will participate in the event.
+1. **Over 100 design colleges**, relevant national and regional design schools will participate in the event.
 1. Design school  representatives and manufacturing services like the Peenya Industrial Hub  will participate in the event.
 1. Industrial Bodies will present illustrative practices as well as new developments in the field of Bike and EBike Manufacturing.
 1. Material technology to be the focus of the hackathon.
 1. IM4  the latest manufacturing tech shall be the stack on which the bicycle will be designed and manufactured.

 ##  Approach

 ## Stage 1
 | Date  | Date | Details|
 | -------- | -------- | -------- |
 | Launch Virtual Hackathon     | Mar 15 2022     | Announce the launch of the hackathon     |